sepulworld/resume/index.markdown

 June 2022 to Present

 - Work across all engineer teams remove kube2iam and use proper AWS client auth
-- Implement SLO/SLIs for platforms for data platorm and core infra
+- Implement SLO/SLIs for multiple engineer platforms
 - Enable cluster autoscaling in production to increase reliability and reduce costs
 - Build Terraform modules used across multiple platform and engineering teams
 - Automate EKS module test automation to validate cluster changes